smejdil/zabbix-edu/README.md

 ## Deploy zabbix servers on GCP

-This small project is used for install EDU servers with Zabbix 5.0 LTS on CentOS 8.
+This small project is used for install EDU servers with Zabbix 5.0 LTS on Rocky Linux release 8.5 (Green Obsidian).

 ## Dependencies